ministryofjustice/modernisation-platform-configuration-management/ansible/roles/collectd-service-metrics/README.md

 Unless you specify otherwise cloudwatch agent logs go to `/opt/aws/amazon-cloudwatch-agent/logs/amazon-cloudwatch-agent.log` which is also worth checking to make sure the messages it's trying to pick up from the collectd port are making sense.

 Collectd relies on plugins, the most important one related to Cloudwatch is the 'network' plugin which posts the metrics data to a UDP endpoint.
 Cloudwatch picks metrics up from there and sends them on to cloudwatch.

 Intro to Collectd networking [here](https://collectd.org/wiki/index.php/Networking_introduction)

 ## Finding metrics in Cloudwatch

 Metrics collected by the Cloudwatch agent will appear in the 'metrics' panel under the CWAgent namespace

 ```
-metric:        collectd_service_status_value
+metric:        collectd_service_status_value  (the metric_name)
-type:          exitcode
+type:          exitcode (fixed, 0 = ok, non-zero = error)
-type_instance: Name of service, e.g. amazonssmagent
+type_instance: iName of service, e.g. amazonssmagent (the metric_dimension)
 ```

 Cloudwatch metrics are easily filtered by instance_id so you can see all the metrics for a particular instance.